GLOBAL MARKETS-Stocks rise on global growth outlook, euro falls

 Benchmark copper on the London Metal Exchange rose 0.77 percent to $6,829.50 per tonne.

-U.S. Treasury yields rose as investors awaited minutes on Wednesday from the Fed’s last meeting.
+U.S. Treasury yields inched higher as investors awaited minutes on Wednesday from the Fed’s last meeting.

 The U.S. central bank kept interest rates unchanged when it concluded its two-day meeting on Nov.
 1 and pointed to solid U.S. economic growth and a strengthening labor market while playing down the impact of recent hurricanes.